antosubash/abp-cli-template/README.md

 This is a CLI for ABP Application. you can use this to connect to you ABP application and perform some actions.
 For example, you can create a tenant, create a user, create a role, etc.

-## Why?

-I have been working on ABP for a while now.
-I have been using the ABP CLI to create new modules, services, etc. But I have been missing a CLI to connect to my ABP application and perform some actions.
-So I decided to create one.

 ## Features

 - [x] Login